Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice: Neutron scattering

+We note that the transition $B_{\rm c2} \approx \qty{1.56}{T}$ was not observed in the neutron diffraction data, where a zero intensity is expected at $(-\frac{2}{3},\frac{1}{3},L)$ in the region $B_\text{c2}<B<B_\text{s}$ where the spin nematic (SN) phase is located.
+On the other hand, both the magnetization and MCE data clearly indicate the existence of $B_\text{c2}$.
+These seemingly controversial findings are possibly related to the first-order nature of the transition at $B_{\rm c2}$, and the fast continuous field-sweep mode used in the neutron diffraction experiment.
+In fact, even the $T=\qty{350}{mK}$ data were found to exhibit hysteresis for field sweeping up and down, confirming that this discrepancy is an artifact due to the continuous field-sweep mode.

 Figure~\ref{EQ_B3T}{\bf a} shows the inelastic neutron scattering spectrum along different high-symmetry directions measured at $T=\qty{60}{mK}$ and $B=\qty{3}{T}$ with the field applied along the $\bm{c}$-axis.
-By using the same parameters as in Fig.~3{\bf c} in the main text, the theoretical 1-magnon dispersion (black solid line on the left) and intensity (contour map on the right) well reproduced the observed spin wave.
+Using the same parameters as in Fig.~3{\bf c} in the main text, the theoretical 1-magnon dispersion (black solid line on the left) and intensity (contour map on the right) well reproduced the observed spin wave.

-Figure~\ref{SW} shows the inelastic neutron scattering spectra measured at different magnetic fields in the fully polarized state at $T=\qty{60}{mK}$ using $E_{\rm i}=\qty{1.5}{meV}$.
-By decreasing the magnetic field, the one-magnon spin wave gradually moved to lower energies.
+Figure~\ref{SW} shows the inelastic neutron scattering spectra measured at different magnetic fields in the fully polarized (FP) state at $T=\qty{60}{mK}$ using $E_{\rm i}=\qty{1.5}{meV}$.
+By decreasing the magnetic field, the 1-magnon spin wave gradually moved to lower energies.
+An important observation is that the 1-magnon gap never closes across the critical field $B_\text{s}=\qty{1.8}{T}$.
+We caution that the measurement was performed at a finite temperature $T=\qty{60}{mK}$, and the data point at $\qty{1.8}{T}$ is already located inside the quantum critical fan ($T>T^*$), in which region the 1-magnon gap no longer scales linearly as a function of the magnetic field.
+This behavior is expected regardless of the $U(1)$ symmetry of the model, since inside the critical fan the spin correlation becomes short-ranged and only paramagnons survive.